 - Excited: full of energy, bright, racing heart

 The more you describe emotions and feelings, the more your child will think about their emotions and start to connect them to the sensations they’re experiencing

 All of these activities can be adapted for toddlers as well, but you’ll want to use simpler explanations and questions to help them become aware of those internal sensations.

-Your timing couldn’t be better, right now we’re running a brand new, live, free workshop 3 Secrets to Improve Calm and Focus with Sensory Activities, it’s live on March 3, and I’d hate for you to miss it because it all applies to interocpetion, as well as the other senses!
+Your timing couldn’t be better join us for the free workshop 3 Secrets to Improve Calm and Focus with Sensory Activities, I’d hate for you to miss it because it all applies to interoception, as well as the other senses!